 Bear in mind, however, that there may be additional fees to pay when you use your card overseas.
 It’s also worth remembering cash is still the main form of payment in some countries.
 Do some research if you’re heading on holiday somewhere off the beaten track, as taking some cash with you might be a sensible idea, too.

 Whether you choose to spend abroad using your debit or credit card, you’re going to incur some fees.

 To work out what you might be charged, firstly you need to know if your card is a Visa, Mastercard or Amex.
 Although your card will be issued by a bank, in the case of Barclays, all their card providers rely on one of these three companies to process transactions for them.
 Each has a slightly different approach to calculating the currency exchange rate that will be applied to your purchases while you’re away.
 You can find out easily which your card uses by looking for the symbol on the card itself.

-Analysts who have reviewed the exchange rates applied over time have found that Mastercard tends to offer marginally better rates for international purchases.
-However, the differences are fairly small and will vary depending on which currency you’re spending in.
+Does Mastercard provide better rates than Visa?
+The differences in rates for international purchases are fairly small and will vary depending on which currency you’re spending in.
 You can see how your card exchange rate compares to the real, mid-market rate, using an online currency converter.